 “Slaughter it, take some of its blood and put it on the lobes of the right ears of Aaron and his sons, on the thumbs of their right hands, and on the big toes of their right feet.
 Then splash blood against the sides of the altar.” — Exodus 29:20

-After reading about the clothing and service of the kohanim, or priests, we read about their inauguration.
+Our passage today explains the inauguration of the kohanim, or priests.
 During the ceremony, Aaron and his sons were commanded to sacrifice a ram and place its blood on their ear, thumb, and toe.
-The Jewish sages ask: What is the meaning of this unusual ritual?
+What is the meaning of this unusual ritual?

 This was true of the kohanim then, and it is just as true when we serve God today.
 In order to serve God fully we must be deeply connected to our past, cognizant of the future, and most importantly, rooted in the present.
 Only through that lens can our service be complete.